- Written by Dr.Mehmet Demircioglu

 Timing around minoxidil should be individualized.
 Stopping minoxidil before a hair transplant needs planning rather than improvisation.

-The preparation goal is not to sterilize the scalp into perfection.
+Preparation does not mean sterilizing the scalp into perfection.
 The aim is to bring inflammation down, reduce itching, and make the surgical day more predictable.

 If you have a severe flare, I may prefer that you control it first, send updated scalp photos, and only then confirm the final surgery date.
 This is not delay for its own sake.
 It is careful surgery.